 Men are not exempt from having fantasies and when given an opportunity to act on them they just might be tempted a little too much.

-It's also no secret that friends often find themselves highly attracted to their friend's boyfriend.
+It's not much of a secret that friends often find themselves highly attracted to their friend's boyfriend.
 Especially if he has it "going on".

-So what happens when the original couple becomes separated?
+So what happens when the original couple becomes separated or break up?

 What happens when she starts imagining the possibility an encounter could finally happen?

-Which of course can cause lots of problems.
+Which you don't have to be told can cause lots of problems.

 Friends become enemies and fights break out.

-The drama can reach a high point and when the whole sorted truth comes out, it's rare all people involved will find a way to make amends.
+The drama can reach a high boiling point and when the whole sorted truth comes out, it's rare all people involved will find a way to make amends and stay close to each other.

 Love triangles are very common but LUST triangles are even more common.